Raja Krishna Menon

 Raja Krishna Menon is an Indian film writer, director and producer.
 He started as an advertisement director and later moved to feature films.
-He has directed three Bollywood films.
-His most recent film Chef was released on 7 October 2017.
+He has directed five Hindi films.

 Early life and background

 Menon was born in Thrissur, Kerala and brought up in Bangalore.
 He is the son of Malayalam actor T. P. Madhavan.
 He spent a major part of his childhood in Kerala.
-He studied at The Valley School and finished a Bachelors in Science (BSc) degree with a Chemistry Major from Christ College, Bangalore.
+He studied at The Valley School and finished a Bachelor of Science degree with a Chemistry Major from Christ College, Bangalore.
 Although a science student, Menon was involved in creative pursuits throughout college.
 He was a debater, quizzer, and writer and won many college festival competitions.